 By Patrick Massey, MD, PhD, Daily Herald Columnist.
+This article stresses the health benefits and importance of adequate Vitamin C.

 Almost all of God’s creatures make vitamin C…and make it in robust amounts.
 Humans, apes and guinea pigs do not make vitamin C. We have the genes for vitamin C but simply do not make it for whatever reason.